hmoh24/rockPaperScissors/README.md

 Creating functions and loops are more comfortable to me now after practice, but manipulating the DOM, which is a large part of javascript, is more difficult.
 It represents a new way of programming for me, and although I managed to complete this project, reading through my javascript code I can see problems.
 For example, there is a lot of copied and pasted code in the buttons.
 I found it difficult to make it work any other way, but in the future I would like to reduce the amount of repeated code as much as possible.

+Improvements:

+As I am writing the code for my next javascript project, I have figured out how to reduce the repeated code in this project.
+I was uncertain of how to 'link' the buttons and the game logic without this repeated code, but now I recognise that the repeated code is essentially the same function in the event handlers of the buttons.
+I must extract this function, give it a name, and simply slot it into the event handlers of all three buttons.
+I will aim to refactor this some point in the future.